yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 has been run and found not to accelerate, and leaving a value nobody chose is worse than leaving the key out.

+## USB port mapping

+A port map cannot be worked out from a device listing.
+It takes plugging something into every port in turn and watching which entry lights up, which USBToolBox does and this cannot.
+So the tool is vendored whole and driven - `vendor/tools/USBToolBox/Windows.exe`, MIT, pinned by sha256 in `vendor/tools.lock` the same way the kexts are - and on Windows the builder offers to run it before the build.
+Nothing here reimplements it; the kext it writes is the kext that goes in.

+The Python source was not an option: it needs the `wmi` and `pywin32` packages, and every tool here is standard library only.
+The project publishes this build for exactly that reason, so the build is what is vendored.
+It costs 11 MB.

+Two things from the tool's own code decide how it has to be run:

+* `shared.current_dir` is `Path(sys.executable).parent` for a frozen build, so
+  it writes the map beside itself.
+Run from inside our bundle that would be a temporary directory that disappears, so it is copied out and run somewhere of ours first.
+* It writes one of three names depending on which classes were chosen.
+  `UTBMap.kext` rides on `USBToolBox.kext`; `USBMap.kext` and `USBMapLegacy.kext`
+  use Apple's own classes and need neither it nor `UTBDefault.kext`.
+Which one came out decides what is dropped, rather than one rule for all three.

 ## What somebody else wrote

     python3 tools/thirdparty.py